 We began eating Raw ’til 4 (RT4) style.
 It was definitely an improvement.
 We drank fruit smoothies for breakfast and lunch.
-Our dinners consisted of cooked starches such as rice, pasta, legumes and potatoes.
+Our dinners were centered around cooked starches such as brown rice, whole grain pasta, legumes and potatoes.

 After my first month in Spain I got my TSH levels retested.
 I was ecstatic to find out they were in normal range.
 The iodine had worked!

 We ate RT4 style most of our time in Spain.
 We had a few weeks’ time when we experimented with starch versus sugar calories.
 These experiments were dubbed “fruit cleanse” and “starch week”.

 I felt healthier eating RT4 than fully raw.
 Unfortunately, I didn’t see much weight loss during our time in Spain.
 Though our diet was healthy, I retained a bad habit from my obese days: overeating.
 I wasn’t gaining weight but I wasn’t losing much either.